empkins/empkins-sync-board-gui/README.md

 ## Contributing

-We welcome contributions to `EmpkinS Sync Board GUI`!
+We welcome contributions to `Open Sync Board GUI`!
 For more information, have a look at the [Contributing Guidelines](CONTRIBUTING.md).